 - are familiar with immigration and employment justice

 You are a communication pro with experience in a grassroots, volunteer OR work environment.
 You have experience:

-- Creating social media posts, email blasts, and other verbal and written grassroots communications
+- Creating social media posts, email blasts, designing materials, and other verbal and written grassroots communications

 - Supporting work that centers and takes direction from racialized communities, women, migrants and/or low-wage workers

 - Managing external relationships (ie mainstream media journalist, vendors, etc)

 - Managing systems and databases, including change management and troubleshooting (ie CRM, digital comms systems, etc)

 - Creating new materials and communications including graphics, videos, newsletters and SMS

 - Helping get media attention on migrant matters